johngage/berkeley2050/_site/content/intro.md

 Use the [Table of Contents][toc2]  in the left sidebar to navigate the chapters.
 Note the button at the top to open or close the sidebar that shows the chapters.

-I put this into a JupyterBook, so that it would be easier to incorporate data science analytics and real-time visualizations.
+I put this into a JupyterBook, to incorporate data science analytics,  real-time visualizations, and detailed maps incorporating the data.

 Editorial suggestions and annotations are easier to share in the form of a published book than in Word documents or GoogleSheets.
 This book can run live Jupyter Notebooks, so the reader can pull in ever-changing data, and explore, analyze and visualize it in real-time.